projectwildmaps/projectwildmaps.github.io/README.md

 trails.js
 * stuff

-markerDataBackup_\[date\].json
+PMAPS Data Backup \[date\].json
 * Contains the most recent backup made of the database.
-A new backup can be made by viewing the database from the Firebase console and exporting the data as JSON.
-When you do this, rename the file with the date the backup was made.
+A new backup can be made by clicking the "Download Data" button while viewing PMAPS.

 TODO.txt
 * stuff